deepfence/ThreatMapper/docs/docs/threatmapper/index.md

 #### Discover:

 * **Discover Running Workloads:** ThreatMapper scans your platforms and identifies pods, containers, applications, and infrastructure.
 Use ThreatMapper to discover the topology of your applications and attack surface.
-* **Discover Cloud and Infrastructure Assets:** ThreatMapper queries platform APIs to map assets and their inter-relationships, and calcualate a topology graph.
+* **Discover Cloud and Infrastructure Assets:** ThreatMapper queries platform APIs to map assets and their interrelationships, and calculate a topology graph.

 #### Find Threats: